-Dainichi Corp. takes category lead, 84 million forage fish saved thus far by contestants
+88 million forage fish saved thus far by contestants

-Contestants competing in the F3 Challenge - Carnivore Edition have sold a combined total of over 3,141 metric tons (3.14 million kilograms) of fish-free feed at the halfway point in the sales contest, which is designed to spark innovation in the aquafeed industry to find viable, cost-competitive replacements to fishmeal and fish oil in aquaculture feed.
+Contestants competing in the F3 Challenge - Carnivore Edition have sold a combined total of over 3,185 metric tons (3.18 million kilograms) of fish-free feed in the sales contest designed to spark innovation in the aquafeed industry to find viable, cost-competitive replacements to fishmeal and fish oil in aquaculture feed.

-Dainichi Corporation takes the lead in the Other Carnivorous Species Category for its "fish-free" feed for red sea bream.
-The contestant teams Star Milling Co./ The Scoular Company (salmonid category) and Empagran/Veramaris (shrimp category) maintain their leads in their respective categories.
+Dainichi Corporation remains in the lead in the Other Carnivorous Species Category for its "fish-free" feed for red sea bream.
+The contestants Star Milling Co. (salmonid category) and Empagran/Veramaris (shrimp category) maintain their leads in their respective categories.

-An estimated 84.6 million forage fish have been saved from being fish food since contestants began reporting sales, according to the F3 Feed Innovation Network's forage fish savings calculator.
+An estimated 88 million forage fish have been saved from being fish food since contestants began reporting sales, according to the F3 Feed Innovation Network's forage fish savings calculator.